cansuakdm/doxorubicin-response-modeling/README.md

 The RFE procedure used Random Forest feature importance values based on **%IncMSE**.
 Genes with lower importance were removed iteratively, and multiple candidate gene sets were generated.

-Each RFE-selected gene set was evaluated using 5-fold cross-validation.
+Each RFE-selected gene set was evaluated using **5-fold cross-validation**.

 ### 5. Final Model Selection